In the winter of 1851, in a small, wind-battered village in the north of the Netherlands, a fifteen-year-old boy lay in bed, waiting for the end.

 Critics often wonder why Lawrence Alma Tadema painted such idealized scenes.
 Why is everyone in his paintings so young, so beautiful, so healthy?
 Why is there no poverty, no sickness, no dirt in his Rome?

 When you look at his famous masterpieces, with their blinding blue skies and roses that never wilt, you aren't just seeing a historical reconstruction.
-You are seeing the defiant dream of a sick boy who decided to build a paradise where the cold could never touch him again.
+You are seeing the defiant dream of a boy who decided to build a paradise where the cold could never touch him again.
+It was this same hunger for light that drew him to London, where he found a "broader spirit" and a warmth that his native land lacked.
+In London, he could finally breathe.

 History is full of artists who were tortured by their demons.
 Van Gogh painted his madness; Munch painted his scream.